munificent/craftinginterpreters/book/evaluating-expressions.md

 ^code visit-grouping

 A <span name="grouping">grouping</span> node has a reference to an inner node for the expression contained inside the parentheses.
 To evaluate the grouping expression itself, we recursively evaluate that subexpression and return it.

+We rely on this helper method which simply sends the expression back into the interpreter's visitor implementation:

 <aside name="grouping">